 13.Why do you contend with Him, seeing that He does not answer for any of His matters?

-14.Though God speaks once, yea, twice, man does not perceive it,
+14.Though God speaks once, yea, twice, man does not regard it.

-15.in a dream, a vision of the night, when deep sleep falls upon men, in slumberings on a bed.
+15.In a dream, a vision of the night, when deep sleep falls upon men during their slumberings on a bed,

-17.to turn man from his own way and hide pride from man.
+17.to turn man from his own way and to keep pride away from man.

-18.He keeps his soul from the pit and his life from perishing by the sword.[13]
+18.He spares his soul from the Pit, and his life from perishing by the arrow.

-19.Or he is disciplined with pain upon his bed or with a persistent conflict in his bones,
+19.Or he is disciplined with pain upon his bed or with a persistent distress in his bones,

 20.so that his being loathes food, and his soul, its favorite food.

-21.His flesh wastes away from sight, and his bones that were not seen appear,
+21.His flesh wastes away from sight, so that bones of his that were not seen stick out.

-22.and his soul draws near the pit, and his life, to those who put to death.
+22.Then his soul draws near the Pit, and his life, to those who bring on death.

-23.If there is an angel over him, an interpreter, one among a thousand, to show a man His uprightness,
+23.If there is a messenger for him, an interpreter, one among a thousand, to show a man His uprightness,

-24.then He is gracious to him and says, ‘Deliver him from going down to the pit!
+24.then He will be gracious to him, and say, ‘Deliver him from going down to the Pit!
 I have found a ransom.’

 25.His flesh will be fresher than a child’s.
 He will return to the days of his youth.

 26.He will pray to God, and He will accept him, and he will see His face with a shout of joy.
-And then, He will restore to a man his righteousness.
+And then, He will restore to the man his righteousness.

-27.He observes men, and he says, ‘I sinned and perverted what is right, and it did not profit me.
+27.He shows regard to men when a man says, ‘I have sinned and perverted what is right, and it did not profit me.

-30.to turn his soul back from the pit, that he might be enlightened by the light of the living.
+30.to turn his soul back from the Pit so that he might be enlightened with the light of life.

 32.If there is something to say, answer me!
 Speak!
 For I would be pleased to justify you.